Sutradhara: An Intelligent Orchestrator-Engine Co-design for Tool-based Agentic Inference: Analysis

-Figure~\ref{fig:tool_cdf}a presents the cumulative distribution of tool execution time as a fraction of total FTR latency across our workload.
-While the median request spends only 27\% of its FTR latency executing tools (with the remaining 73\% spent in LLM prefill and decode), the tail exhibits dramatically different behavior.
-At the 90th percentile, tool execution accounts for 68\% of FTR latency, climbing to 83\% at the 99th percentile.
+\jheading{Finding 1 : Tool call execution dominates the tail FTR} Figure~\ref{fig:trace_analysis}(e) presents the cumulative distribution of tool execution time as a fraction of total FTR latency across our workload.
+While the median request spends only 32\% of its FTR latency executing tools (with the remaining 68\% spent in LLM prefill and decode), the tail exhibits dramatically different behavior.
+At the 90th percentile, tool execution accounts for 61\% of FTR latency, climbing to 85\% at the 99th percentile.
 This tail dominance contradicts the conventional assumption that tool calls are lightweight I/O operations contributing marginally to end-to-end latency~\cite{autellix, continuum}.

-Our analysis also reveals that there is a huge variance in tool execution time.
-Figure~\ref{fig:tool_cdf}b plots the normalized tool latency distribution for top 7 tools in production.
-As can be seen from the graph, the coefficient of variance for most of these tools is above a 100\% indicating huge variance in execution time, which is typically a function of query complexity, contention, size of data to search across in tools like search etc. This makes tool execution time inherently unpredictable, making tool-execution time aware KV caching strategies impractical~\cite{continuum}.
+Our analysis further reveals variability in tool execution latency.
+Figure~\ref{fig:trace_analysis}(f) shows box plots of tool latencies normalized to each tool’s median (p50) for six representative production tools.
+Even after normalization, all tools exhibit wide dispersion and pronounced right tails.
+By p75, normalized latency reaches 1.23–1.52× p50 across tools, and at p90 spans 1.60–3.28× p50.
+This heavy-tailed behavior indicates that tool execution latency remains highly sensitive to factors such as query complexity, backend contention, and the volume of data accessed (e.g., in search-style tools).
+As a result, tool execution time remains inherently difficult to predict, making tool-execution-time–aware KV caching strategies impractical in practice~\cite{continuum}.

 The magnitude of tool execution time presents a clear optimization opportunity.
 Even partially overlapping tool execution with subsequent LLM computation could yield significant latency reductions.
 However, exploiting this opportunity requires tight coordination between the orchestrator and LLM engine, which is a capability fundamentally absent in current black-box architectures where components communicate solely through request-response interfaces.